What Is THCA: Is THCA Different From THC?

 So, What Is THCA?

 THCA stands for tetrahydrocannabinolic acid.
 Notice anything familiar in that chemical name?
 Do you see “tetrahydrocannabinol” buried in there?
 Tetrahydrocannabinol is the chemical name for fan-favorite THC.
 So, how are these two cannabinoids related?
 THCA is the precursor to THC.
-THCA is non-psychoactive until it converts to THC through non-enzymatic processes called decarboxylation.
+THCA is non-intoxicating until it converts to THC through non-enzymatic processes called decarboxylation.

 I know that’s a lot of science.
 But this is the exciting process that happens every time you spark up or heat cannabis buds in the oven.